 But I suggested a primary goal for marriage was to bring new life – resurrection.
 The most obvious way this occurs is through conception and childbirth.
 But spouses also bring new life to each other by our actions and how we live together.
 In this blog I am wanting to identify some specific ways you can bring resurrected new life to your spouse.

-I have often struggled with those marriage retreat weekends that seem to offer quick fixes for marriages.
+In my book I wrote the following: I have often struggled with those marriage retreat weekends that seem to offer quick fixes for marriages.
 Their recommended solutions present often illusory experiences that offer emotional highs but don’t resolve the underlying disconnection and relationship decay.
 They too often feed the myth that excitement and joy are signposts of a successful and vibrant marriage.
 For example, most retreats suggest the importance of regular date nights.
 I support that idea, but too often they are superficial acts that cover over a lack of grace and goodwill in the marriage.
 Date nights are nice, but the small and ordinary acts of grace will keep love alive.
+The veneer of financial success, great vacations, and well-behaved children can be very thin.
+It does not help the husband and wife who are celebrating their 25th anniversary, but haven’t slept in the same room for 10 years.
+Wives promote the success of their children, but secretly resent their husband and his work.
+Husbands earn sales awards and build huge retirement funds, while having no desire to share retirement years with their wives.

 Those examples are marriages where the interior of the relationship is rotten and dying.
 Our goal in marriage needs to develop a rich, fertile and vibrant interior of the relationship.
 It is from that space each partner can grow and flourish.